List of Burger King products: Impossible Whopper

+Rebel Whopper and Plant-Based Whopper

+Outside the United States, Burger King has other veggie variants of the Whopper including the Rebel Whopper, the Plant-Based Whopper, the Veggie Whopper and the Vegetal Whopper.

 Mac n' Cheetos

 The Mac n' Cheetos is a deep-fried cheese-flavored, puffed cornmeal and macaroni and cheese product sold by the international fast food chain store Burger King.
 Mac n' Cheetos is the combination of both macaroni and cheese and the Frito Lay snack Cheetos.
 Mac n' Cheetos was first introduced June 27, 2016.

 Other

 Breakfast sandwiches

 International fast-food restaurant chain Burger King and its Australian franchise Hungry Jack's have had a variety of breakfast sandwiches in their product portfolio since 1978.
 The Croissan'wich was the first major breakfast sandwich product introduced by the company.

 The company sells slightly different versions of breakfast sandwich between international markets, using local breakfast traditions and tastes to cater to those regions.